 Traditional teaching formats are often designed to guide students to achieve a correct end result or conclusion by the end of a lesson.
 Failure can be a gray area, with little time for teachers to focus on understanding why students have failed, and how to persevere beyond it.

-It’s important for your STEAM lessons to embrace trial and error and CELEBRATE failures – recognizing that failure is a vital and positive part of the experimentation and learning process.
+It’s important for your elementary STEAM lessons to embrace trial and error and CELEBRATE failures – recognizing that failure is a vital and positive part of the experimentation and learning process.

 Take Thomas Edison – he’d tested 10,000 materials for the filament of his lightbulb and not yet found one that worked.
 When quizzed about his failed attempts so far, he answered “I have not failed 10,000 times – I’ve successfully found 10,000 ways that will not work.”